home-assistant/developers.home-assistant/docs/review-process.md

    This allows us to review upstream changes, which is needed to decide if this change is working as intended and/or if we can include it in, for example, a patch release of Home Assistant.
-It will also make CI iterations run a lot faster when reviewing the new features, as it should be restrict the tests to a single integration.
+It will also make CI iterations run a lot faster when reviewing the new features, as it restricts the tests to a single integration.

 ## Receiving review comments